dotnet/llilc/Documentation/llilc-jit-eh.md

 insert code to enter fault handlers except from landing pads), and therefore fault handlers don't need associated continuation selector variables (the end of a fault handler will branch unconditionally to the exception continuation).
-It may make sense to use a `beginfault` intrinsic rather than `beginfinally` for fault handlers.

 ### Filter Handlers
 Filters have a "filter part" and a "handler part".
-The "filter part" will be outlined at the start of compilation, so that referenced locals can be moved to closures and the calls to filters implicit in beginfinally intrinsic invocations are a sound representation of the control flow into and out of filters.
+The "filter part" will be outlined at the start of compilation, so that referenced locals can be moved to closures and the calls to filters implicit in throwing `invoke` targets are a sound representation of the control flow into and out of filters.
 The "handler part" will be treated similar to a [catch handler](#catch-handlers), with the difference that, following the LLVM convention for SEH, the address of the outlined filter function will appear in the landing pad where the type of caught exception appears for catch